RUCAIBox/TextBox/README.md

 You can also disable **sync only** with `wandb offline` and enable it again with `wandb online`.
 The local files can be uploaded by executing `wandb sync`.

+After configuration, you can throttle wandb prompts by defining environment variable `export WANDB_SILENT=false`.
+For more information, see [documentation](docs.wandb.ai).

 <!-- ===================== Model ===================== -->